mako-commits/Trivia-API/API_REFERENCE.md

 ### `POST '/questions'`

-- Creates a new question in the database
+- POST a new question, which will require the question and answer text,category, and difficulty score
 - Request Argument: None
 - Returns: Success status and id of added question